dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 The perfect thing would be to buy a bunch of stuff that plugs together, and ends up being cool.
 I wanted something I wouldn't be embarrassed to be seen using out in the wild.

+For mine, I wanted something that:

+- Was reliable, simple, and flexible
+- Was portable, with good battery life
+- Was reasonably cheap
+- Was cool, like a clacky, satisfying old typewriter
+- Supported a useful workflow

 The design of this thing is important.
 You'll see that this drives some of the purchasing decisions.